 How to Grow Saffron in California?

-The first of growing saffron in California is making a decision.
+The first step in growing saffron in California is making a decision.
 You should determine what you want, consider your goals and tools, and then choose one of the saffron growing methods.

 If you are not a farmer and don’t have a farm, you can grow saffron in your home and have an excellent experience.
 Also, if you be serious and do the growing work well, you can also get and consume a significant amount of saffron.

 If you are a farmer and want to profit from growing saffron in California, you can grow saffron in the soil or grow saffron in the greenhouse.
 It is back to your tools and favorites.
-Sometimes the greenhouse method is suitable, and sometimes the other way.
+Sometimes the greenhouse method is suitable, and sometimes the other ways are better.

 In the soil method, you will plant saffron bulbs in the soil for one time, and then you can harvest saffron for 7 -10 years.
 You will have a fully scalable business.
 We used the scalable business word.
 Do you know why?
 We will discuss it in the income and profit section at the end of this post.